 Withdrawing from a Class

 Withdrawing from a class does not erase the class from your SLCC transcript, but shows up as a 'W' on your permanent SLCC transcript.
 Students who withdraw from a class are still responsible for paying tuition.
 Withdrawing does not affect the SLCC GPA, but several withdraws on a transcript could affect future academic goals.
 Prior to withdrawing, students should verify with their high school how withdrawing from a Concurrent Enrollment course can impact their high school transcript or after high school graduation.

 The deadline for withdrawing from a class is published each semester on the Concurrent Enrollment calendar.
 Students can withdraw with instructor’s approval anytime after the drop deadline and before the published withdrawal deadline.
-If you need to withdraw from a class you do so using the Drop/Withdrawal form.
+If you need to withdraw from a class you do so using the CE Withdrawal Form.
 Be sure to check your MyPage account to verify that you have been successfully withdrawn from the class.

 Repeating a Class